dssg/humanaifutures/README.md

 ### Feb 10:	Project Proposal Presentations
 <img src='images/assignment_orange.png' width='25'/> [*Assignment:*](https://canvas.cmu.edu/courses/27949/assignments/462031) Project Proposal Presentation (in class)
+- Each team will have 5 minutes for their presentation and 3 minutes for questions from the class.
+We will need to be strict on the timing to make sure everyone has enough time to present.
+- Please [upload your slides on canvas as an assignment](https://canvas.cmu.edu/courses/27949/assignments/462031) as a PDF, PowerPoint file, or link to google slides prior to your group presentation.

 ### Feb 15:	How do we figure out what AI we should build
  - Intro to Ethics and Value Systems: Guest Lecture by [Alex London](https://www.cmu.edu/dietrich/philosophy/people/faculty/london.html)